Kyaee/FluentMe/README.md

 # FluentMe

-your personal career mentor and language learning coach
+your personal career mentor and language learning coach.

+I'll be adding changes in a meanwhile